ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 * The latest version of the WSL Windows Store application
 * Ubuntu, Ubuntu 22.04 LTS or Ubuntu Preview installed

-Systemd support is a new feature of WSL and only available on WSL version XX or higher.
+Systemd support is a new feature of WSL and only available on WSL version 0.67.6 or higher.

 You can check your current WSL version by running: